It’s hard to believe, but Quiet Light Brokerage turns 10 years old this month!

 But there were also the lessons we learned along the way and the people we’ve met.

 All of this got me thinking about my favorite deals over the past 10 years.
 It’s funny to see what deals actually stick out in my mind.
-They aren’t all glorious stories, but they all left an impressions.
+They aren’t all glorious stories, but they all left an impression.

 So here are my 10 favorite deals over the last 10 years and the lessons I learned from them.